top of page

 $699.99Price

-• DIAL: A fantastic "hammered" brown King Quartz-signed dial, with matching hour, minute, and second hands.
+• DIAL: Fantastic "hammered" brown textured King Quartz-signed dial, with matching hour, minute, and second hands.
 Applied stick hour indices - along with the atypical textured dial - provide the dial with an intriguing depth.
 Date and day - with English/Kanji Japanese day wheel - operates as designed.

 CASE: Stainless-steel case measures 36mm (37.5mm w/crown) x 41.5mm, with sharp Grammar of Design edges.
-Of note, the case retains its unique textured casetop.
+Of note, case retains its unique textured case top.
 Matching battery caseback hatch fits tight.

 CRYSTAL: Hardlex crystal in great condition, with no scratches or edge chips.

-BAND: This KQ comes on a vintage stainless-steel Seiko bracelet, which will fit up to an approx. 7.25 inch wrist; it also come with a black, red, and grey nylon strap.
+BAND: This KQ comes on a dark brown leather strap; it also come with a black nylon strap.

 bottom of page